ucsb-cs16-f17/ucsb-cs16-f17.github.io/_lab/lab02.md

 <div markdown="1">

+<h1> THIS LAB IS NOT READY FOR RELEASE YET!!!
+IT IS STILL BEING EDITED !!!</h1>

 <h1>CS16: Programming Assignment 02</h1>
 <h2>Introduction</h2>
 The assignment for this week will utilize concepts of input and output and simple control flow (Chapter 2 in the book).